LeeRippon/LeeRippon.github.io/_pages/about.md

 ===

-I need to finish a paper for a deadline but I hope to update this space with some enriching material soon!

-Please visit again soon for content such as my CV, a list of publications, research updates, blog posts, my teaching portfolio and my academic portfolio.
+This website is still under construction but please visit again soon as I hope to add enriching content such as my CV, a list of publications, research updates, blog posts, my teaching portfolio and my academic portfolio.